senzee1984/micr0_shell/README.md

 2. Regarding the port value, in theory, any port will not generate Null byte.
 However, due to the implementation of eliminating Null-byte, port `65280` is not usable.

-3. Due to the implementation of reverse shell, if double-clicking the shellcode runner program, the program will exist fairly soon, however, if you run them via `cmd/powershell`, it will be fine.
-According to test cases so far, the issue applies to C and CSharp shellcode runner.
-It is still under investigation, it is related to the shellcode.
+3. On `Windows 11`, `double-clicking` the shellcode loader program will cause the shell session to exit quickly.
+However, if you launch it through `CMD` or `PowerShell`, the shell session will remain active until you disconnect from the server.
+This issue is currently under investigation and appears to be related to the shellcode itself.

 ## Future Plan